MicrosoftDocs/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 ## Populate the Program Summary pages in a survey template

 Select **My Surveys** on the admin dashboard.
-Choose the Onboarding or Exit survey template and then in the _Program Summary_ section, set up the following pages (note the important boxes below which are specific to Employee Lifecycle surveys only):
+Choose the Onboarding or Exit survey template and then in the _Program Summary_ section, set up the following pages:

 - [Program Setup](https://go.microsoft.com/fwlink/?linkid=2238328)